uibcdf/Study_Group_Pharmacophores/README.md

 # Study Group

-The goal is reading, word by word, more than 60 papers in three months about construction and use of 3D pharmacophores from molecular simulations.
+The goal is reading, word by word, more than 60 papers in three months about modeling and using 3D pharmacophores from molecular simulations.

 Some rules to be all on the same page: